Weather and Game Cancellation Statistics - The Impact of Domed Stadiums

 Historical Trends in NPB Game Cancellations

 Throughout the history of Japanese professional baseball, weather-related game cancellations have been a persistent operational challenge.
 From the 1950s through the 1970s, when all teams played in outdoor stadiums, the average number of cancelled games reached approximately 15 per team per season.
 During the rainy season from June to July, it was not uncommon for two or more games per week to be called off.
 The opening of the Tokyo Dome in 1988 marked a turning point.
-As Japan's first all-weather domed stadium, it completely eliminated weather cancellations for Giants home games.
+As Japan's first all-weather domed stadium, it completely eliminated weather cancellations for Yomiuri home games.
 Subsequently, the Fukuoka Dome (1993), Nagoya Dome (1997), Osaka Dome (1997), and Sapporo Dome (2001) were built in succession, dramatically reducing cancellations across NPB.
 Since the 2000s, with six of twelve teams based in domed stadiums, the league-wide annual cancellation count has fallen to roughly one-third of 1980s levels.

 Cancellation Rate Comparison Between Outdoor and Domed Stadiums